 You should pick the right product for your circumstances.
 Suppose you’re only travelling abroad for a short period; in that case, travel insurance is probably what you need.

-If you’ll be living or working abroad for an extended period, and you want to ensure you have cover for any medical treatment you may need, then international health insurance policy might be more appropriate for you.
+If you’ll be living or working abroad for an extended period, and you want to ensure you have cover for any medical treatment you may need, then international health insurance might be more appropriate for you.